 College/Division Business Office Responsibilities

-Due to the financial risk a delinquent sponsor presents to the College/Division and/or Department a monthly campus report is generated of all invoices greater than 60 days old.
+Due to the financial risk a delinquent sponsor presents to the College/Division and/or Department, a monthly campus report of all invoices greater than 60 days old is generated.
 The report is sorted by College/Division and by the 6-digit OUC.
-Within the OUC the invoices are sorted by the age of the receivable.
-This report is distributed to the College Research Office and the College Business Officer to:
+Within the OUC, the invoices are sorted by the age of the receivable.
+This report is distributed to the College Research Office, College Business Officer, and the Associate Dean for Research to:

 - Monitor the fiscal status of all projects and assist the Principal Investigator and/or Department in resolving issues related to the project.

-- Follow-up with Principal Investigator if the Fiscal Manager follow-up notes indicates the payment is delinquent due to late deliverables or technical reporting.
+- Follow up with the Principal Investigator if the Fiscal Manager follow-up notes indicate the payment is delinquent due to late deliverables or technical reporting.